Donotalo/playground-8bjr8a2j/lessons/lesson02.md

 # Installing Pre-requisites

-On a fresh Debian machine, necessary software to build software packages can be installed by the following command:
+On a fresh Debian machine, necessary software to build software can be installed by the following command:
 ```bash
 sudo apt install build-essential
 ```

-[Buildroot](https://buildroot.org/) is a software package that can generate necessary tools for cross compiling code base.
-This tutorial will use `v2022.05.1`.
+[Buildroot](https://buildroot.org/) is a software package that can generate necessary tools for cross compiling code base for embedded Linux.
+This tutorial will use version `v2022.05.1`.

 ```bash
 # Download the file